 Developing an IoT prototype requires significant investment in research and testing.
 One of the aspects to consider is the budget entrepreneurs, startups or CEOs may need to develop and bring their product to market.

 Every project is different.
 Depending on the complexity of your idea, the IoT prototype may require several hours of research and testing.
-On the other hand, think of the different engineers you may need for the project, since you need not only an expert in prototyping, you may also need expert engineers that have knowledge in firmware and software development, electronics design, and hardware development.
+On the other hand, think of the different engineers you may need for the project, since you need not only an expert in prototyping, you may also need expert engineers that have knowledge in IoT programming, software development, electronics design, and hardware development.